TigerBSD/TigerBSD/README.md

 Snapshot your freshly installed system.
-Download and run the script https://raw.githubusercontent.com/eriknstr/utils/master/snap.sh or just run `sh` and type in the following manually:
+Download and run the script https://raw.githubusercontent.com/eriknstr/utils/master/snap.sh or just run `sh` and type in the following manually or copy-paste it or whatever:

 ```sh
 snapname="$( date +%Y-%m-%d )-$( freebsd-version )-$( date +%s )"